brianholley/emojiart/readme.md

   TWITTER_ACCESS_TOKEN_SECRET: ...
   NASA_API_KEY: ...
 ```
-Then you can easily build and deploy your container:
+Then you can easily build and deploy your service into the cluster:
 ```
-kubectl config use-context prod kubectl create -f secrets.yaml

-docker build -t emojiart .
-kubectl create -f emojiart.yaml
+kubectl create -f secrets.yaml kubectl create -f emojiart.yaml
 ```